pytorch/pytorch/torch/csrc/jit/codegen/cuda/README.md

 3. If your scripted model has inputs requiring gradient, fusion is only happening for graphs inside `prim::DifferentiableGraph`.
     There are many reasons why your graph is not autodiff-able.
 Take a look at `/torch/csrc/jit/runtime/symbolic_scripts.cpp`, which lists all autodiff-able ops (note that this is a different list from autograd-supported ops).
 There's also a threshold where tiny autodiff graph are inlined/reverted, which could be disabled via `torch._C._debug_set_autodiff_subgraph_inlining(False)`.

-### General ideals of debug nvfuser mal-functioning
+### General ideas of debug nvfuser mal-functioning

 Assuming we have ProfilingExecutor things worked out properly, that is, you see a region that's supposed to be fused but did not ended up in a fused kernel, here's ways to dig deeper: